123AGustien/sextant-protocol-dp-system/MARIN_VV_Scenario_Test_Matrix_Master_v1.0.0.md

-MARIN DP / USV RESILIENCE V&V SCENARIO TEST MATRIX CRANE, TOWING & ELECTRONIC EQUIPMENT RESILIENCE MATRIX
+MARIN DP / USV RESILIENCE V&V SCENARIO TEST MATRIX CRANE, TOWING & ELECTRONIC EQUIPMENT RESILIENCE MATRIX SEXTANT PROTOCOL™ — MARIN V&V ARCHITECTURE

+1. PRIMARY OBJECTIVE

+The Sextant Protocol™ V&V programme is designed to enable an independent maritime engineering evaluation of a layered resilience and decision-support architecture for Dynamic Positioning (DP), autonomous vessels and Uncrewed Surface Vessel (USV) operations.

+The architecture under evaluation consists of:

+PRIMARY AI
+↓
+SECONDARY AI / INDEPENDENT VERIFICATION
+↓
+STABILISER / SAFETY LAYER
+↓
+CAPTAIN AI LENA — DECISION SUPPORT & RESILIENCE ASSESSMENT ↓
+HUMAN DECISION AUTHORITY / DEFINED AUTONOMOUS AUTHORITY ↓
+ACTUATION / JOYSTICK CONTROL
+↓
+AUDIT, V&V & PERFORMANCE RECORD

+The architecture is intended to support three operational modes.

+---

+2. MODE 1 — HUMAN CONTROL

+The human operator retains direct control through the vessel, DP or USV control interface, including joystick control where applicable.

+The AI architecture may observe and provide information or recommendations, but control remains with the human operator.

+---

+3. MODE 2 — AI DECISION SUPPORT

+The Primary AI and Secondary AI independently assess the operational situation.

+The Stabiliser / Safety Layer evaluates safety-state constraints and prevents defined unsafe transitions.

+Captain AI Lena consolidates the available assessment and provides decision-support guidance and a recommended action.

+Human authority remains the final execution authority.

+No recovery or operational action is executed solely because an AI system has recommended it unless the applicable predefined authority and safety conditions permit such execution.

+---

+4. MODE 3 — DEFINED AUTONOMOUS OPERATION

+Where predefined autonomy conditions, safety gates, system-state requirements and operational boundaries are satisfied, the architecture may support autonomous decision and execution.

+The V&V programme is intended to determine whether these:

+- autonomy conditions;
+- decision gates;
+- safety boundaries;
+- verification mechanisms;
+- failure responses; and
+- authority transitions

+are sufficiently explicit, deterministic, measurable and robust for the intended research application.

+Autonomous operation is therefore treated as a defined and bounded operational state, rather than unrestricted AI control.

+---

+5. MARIN V&V ROLE

+Sextant Protocol™ does not seek to replace MARIN's existing simulation, testing, verification, certification or engineering processes.

+Instead, the proposed V&V collaboration would allow MARIN to independently challenge the architecture through controlled maritime scenarios and determine:

+- whether system decisions are repeatable and deterministic;
+- whether Primary and Secondary AI verification provides measurable resilience;
+- whether the Stabiliser appropriately prevents defined unsafe transitions;
+- whether Captain AI Lena produces appropriate and traceable decision guidance;
+- whether human authority remains effective under degraded and conflicting conditions;
+- whether autonomous operation can be bounded by explicit safety conditions;
+- whether decision latency and system performance can be measured;
+- whether failures and degraded states produce predictable responses; and
+- whether every significant decision can be independently reconstructed through an audit record.

+The objective is therefore independent engineering challenge and evidence generation, rather than prior acceptance of the architecture.

+---

+6. V&V PRINCIPLE

+The fundamental decision sequence is:

+OBSERVE → VERIFY → ASSESS → DECIDE → AUTHORIZE → ACT → UPDATE → AUDIT

+The governing research principle is:

+«AI may assess and recommend; defined authority determines whether, when and under what conditions an action may be executed.»

+This principle provides the basis for testing the separation between:

+AI ASSESSMENT
+and
+OPERATIONAL AUTHORITY

+and allows the V&V programme to examine whether that separation remains effective during normal, degraded, abnormal and critical conditions.

+---

+7. V&V SCENARIO MATRIX

+Each V&V scenario is mapped through the complete decision chain:

+SCENARIO
+→ INPUT
+→ SYSTEM STATE
+→ AI ASSESSMENT
+→ SECONDARY VERIFICATION
+→ SAFETY / STABILISER CHECK
+→ DECISION
+→ HUMAN / AUTONOMOUS AUTHORITY
+→ ACTION
+→ KPI
+→ RESULT
+→ AUDIT RECORD

+This structure allows each scenario to be evaluated independently and allows the resulting evidence to be reconstructed after execution.

+---

+8. RESEARCH EVIDENCE OBJECTIVE

+The purpose of the V&V programme is to establish measurable evidence concerning:

+Determinism
+Can the same defined inputs produce repeatable system behaviour?

+Verification
+Does independent secondary assessment identify disagreement, uncertainty or abnormal system states?

+Safety containment
+Does the Stabiliser prevent or constrain predefined unsafe transitions?

+Decision support
+Does Captain AI Lena provide appropriate, traceable and operationally understandable guidance?

+Human authority
+Does the operator retain effective authority when the system is degraded or uncertain?

+Autonomy boundaries
+Can autonomous operation be explicitly bounded by measurable conditions and safety gates?

+Latency
+Can the time required for assessment, verification, decision and execution be measured?

+Auditability
+Can the complete decision path be reconstructed from the recorded evidence?

+---

+9. V&V POSITION

+The Sextant Protocol™ programme does not claim that the architecture is already certified, class-approved or operationally authorised.

+The purpose of the proposed programme is to give MARIN the opportunity to independently challenge, test, measure and assess the architecture under controlled and realistic maritime conditions.

+The resulting evidence may then be used to determine:

+what works,

+what does not work,

+under which conditions it works,

+where additional safeguards are required,

+and

+whether further engineering development or formal certification pathways are justified.

+---

+FUNDAMENTAL PROPOSITION

+Sextant Protocol™ does not ask MARIN to accept the architecture.

+Sextant Protocol™ asks MARIN to challenge it.

+The V&V evidence determines the result.

 SEXTANT PROTOCOL™ — MARIN V&V ARCHITECTURE